actions-workshop/actions-workshop/docs/004-security.md

     }
     ```

-3. There is some outcommented code which is, in fact, insecure.
-Just what we wanted - go ahead and remove the comments (by removing the `//`-characters in front):
+3. There is some commented-out code which is, in fact, insecure.
+Go ahead and remove the comments (by removing the `//` characters in front):

     ```tsx
     function sanitizeUrl(url: string) {